darkobits/nr/README.md

   const babelCmd = command('babel', { args: ['src', { outDir: 'dist' }] });

   script('build', [
     // We can reference commands, tasks, and scripts by their return value: babelCmd,
     // Or, using a string with the 'cmd:' prefix followed by the command's
     // name.
 For tasks, use 'task:' and for scripts, use 'script:'.
     'cmd:babel'
   ], {
     group: 'Build Scripts',
     description: 'Transpile the project with Babel.'
-    run:
   });

   // Or, inline the command.
 This can be helpful if the command is not likely to
   // be re-used by other scripts. script('build', [
     command('babel', { args: ['src', { outDir: 'dist' }] }),
     // Or, using a string with the 'cmd:' prefix followed by the command's
     // name.
 For tasks, use 'task:' and for scripts, use 'script:'.
     'cmd:babel'
   ], {
     group: 'Build Scripts',
     description: 'Transpile the project with Babel.'
     run: